Mitochondria Signaling in Physiology and Disease (B1)

 Adipocyte Ketogenesis Fuels Thermogenic Metabolism Via Cytosolic acetyl-CoA Generation

-Lily Baek, Baylor college of medicine
+Lily Baek, Baylor College of Medicine

 At the Crossroads of Metabolism and Inflammation, Mitochondrial DNA Transcription is a Novel Therapeutic Vulnerability of Triple Negative Breast Cancer